 Don’t get stressed out by not hitting more weights every single cycle.
 It can take months or even years.

 Everyone wants a quick fix or a magic pill but unfortunately there isn’t one.

 Learn to lift properly.

-But persevere and you’ll learn to love training.
+Preserve with it and you’ll learn to love training.